 The whole cast is extremely talented.
 Rebecca Mendoza owns the lead role of Tracy Turnblad and makes it her own.
 She took this role and was endearing and hilarious in her approach.
 Her chemistry with the cast and her timing is consistently on point throughout the show.
 She is utterly convincing from the start as the optimistic ‘little big girl’; who refuses to let thing like her size or her friends colour stop them dancing on her favourite TV show, The Corny Colins Show.

 The role of Seaweed, Tracy’s talented friend, is played by the show stopping Layton Williams.
-He was a stand out performer throughout each appearance on stage.
+He was a stand out performer throughout each appearance on www.
 Layton is most commonly known for his TV role as Steven in Bad Education, however he has a wealth of history in musical theatre.
 He’s appeared in several hit shows such as Billy Elliot (the musical), Matthew Bourne’s The Car Man and more recently in Rent.
 With a career such as his it is no surprise that he was a stand out performer in the show.
 His vocals were as impressive as his acrobatic stunts and spectacular dancing.

 Matt Rixton, who plays Tracy’s mum Edna and Graham MacDuff, who plays her Dad Wilbur, were both excellent in their roles.
 There was a little improvising with the script at times.
 Their little extras catching each off guard, made their solo song ‘You’re Timeless to Me” even more hilarious than originally scripted.
 Both barely containing their composure, were forgiven by the audience as the jokes were relevant to the script and very funny.